HoroTW/GPU-Screen-Recorder/README.md

 # Requirements
 X11, Nvidia (cuda), alsa or pulseaudio

+# FAQ
+## How is this different from using OBS with nvenc?
+OBS only uses the gpu for video encoding, but the window image that is encoded is sent from the GPU to the CPU and then back to the GPU.
+These operations are very slow and causes all of the fps drops when using OBS.
+OBS only uses the GPU efficiently on Windows 10 and Nvidia.\
+This gpu-screen-recorder keeps the window image on the GPU and sends it directly to the video encoding unit on the GPU by using CUDA.
+This means that CPU usage remains at around 0% when using this screen recorder.
+## How is this different from using FFMPEG with x11grab and nvenc?
+FFMPEG only uses the GPU with CUDA when doing transcoding from an input video to an output video, and not when recording the screen when using x11grab.
+So FFMPEG has the same fps drop issues that OBS has.

 # TODO
 * Scale video when the window is rescaled.
 * Support AMD and Intel, using VAAPI. cuda and vaapi should be loaded at runtime using dlopen instead of linking to those